Saucony Endorphin Speed 4 Running Shoe Review

 PUMA Deviate NITRO 3

-The Saucony Endorphin Speed 4 and the PUMA Deviate NITRO 3 are both plated super trainers, but they excel in different areas.
-The PUMA is a higher-stack shoe that offers slightly better cushioning, making it a better fit for heavier runners or those who prefer a bit more protection underfoot.
+The Saucony Endorphin Speed 4 and the PUMA Deviate NITRO 3 are both plated super trainers, but they offer different rides.
+The PUMA is a higher-stack shoe, with a steeper heel-to-toe drop and more absorbent heel cushioning, making it a better fit for heel strikers.
 The Saucony, on the other hand, is notably lighter and has better energy return, making it more efficient for speedwork despite using a nylon plate rather than a carbon fiber plate like the PUMA.

 Test Results